Fibre quality: the strength of our reputation

 The quality of Australian cotton has improved over the last two decades and has earned a very good reputation amongst spinners for its good spinning ability and low contamination.

 Nearly all of Australia’s cotton lint is exported for high-quality end use in mills in Southeast Asia.
-It is used primarily for producing high-quality fine to medium count yarns for use in the woven and knitted apparel sectors.
+It is used primarily for producing high-quality fine to medium count ring spun yarns for use in the woven and knitted apparel sectors.

 bales